jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 information than an average or a median.
-We added more colors and callouts to those in an attempt to make them even more informative.Figure 82\.
+We added more colors and callouts to those in an attempt to make them even more informative.
+2024 DBIR Appendices
+Figure 80\.
+Example slanted bar chart
+(n\=205\)
+Figure 83\.
+Example pictogram plot
+(n\=4,110\).
+Each glyph represents
+40 breaches.
+Figure 81\.
+Example spaghetti chart
+The pictogram plot, our relative newcomer, attempts to capture uncertainty in a similar way to slanted bar charts but is more suited for a single proportion.
+We hope they make your journey through this complex dataset even smoother than previous years.
+Figure 82\.
 Example dot plot (n\=672\).
 Each dot represents 0\.5% of
 organizations.
 Orange: lower half of
 80%.
 Yellow: upper half of 80%.
 Green: 80%95%.
 Blue: Outliers.
 95% of orgs: 1481,594,648\.
 80%: 1,274438,499\.
-Median: 29,774 (log scale).The pictogram plot, our relative newcomer, attempts to capture uncertainty in a similar way to slanted bar charts but is more suited for a single proportion.We hope they make your journey through this complex dataset even smoother than previous years.Figure 80\.
-Example slanted bar chart (n\=205\)Figure 83\.
-Example pictogram plot (n\=4,110\).
-Each glyph represents
-40 breaches.2024 DBIR Appendices87Appendix B:
+Median: 29,774 (log scale).
+88
+Appendix B:
+Methodology
-MethodologyOne of the things readers value most about this report is the level of rigor and integrity we employ when collecting, analyzing and presenting data.
+One of the things readers value most about this report is the level of rigor and integrity we employ when collecting, analyzing and presenting data.
 Knowing